Library Services

 Special Collections and Archives

-The Van Houten Library's Rare Book Room holds a variety of rare and special materials relating to the institution and Newark industry.
-These include personal papers, objects, drawings, and books belonging to Edward Weston, a scientist, prolific inventor, and founding member of the university’s board of trustees.
-Materials related to NJIT include yearbooks, course catalogs, and papers donated by alumni and faculty alike.
-Materials in the Rare Book Room are available by appointment to scholars and others interested in the history of science and technology.
-NJIT’s Digital Commons is an institutional repository of NJIT’s scholarly products, such as electronic dissertations and some digitized collections from the archive.
+NJIT-related materials include yearbooks, course catalogs, and papers donated by alumni and faculty.
+Rare Book Room materials are available by appointment to scholars and others interested in the history of science and technology.
+NJIT’s Digital Commons institutional repository provides access to scholarly output, including electronic dissertations and selected digitized archival collections.

 Contact Us